mehulagg/gitlab_test/doc/user/packages/container_registry/index.md

 of your password in order to login to GitLab's Container Registry.

 Credentials will need to be provided for authorization to any non-public registry.
-Only project members will be able to access private registries.
+Only project

 There are two ways to do authenticate: